 We are Mount Desert Island residents, businesses, and towns working together to achieve energy independence by 2030 and make MDI an inspiring epicenter of citizen engagement, sustainability, and economic vitality.

-Thanks to over 85 supporters who contributed over $8,300 during our A Climate to Thrive 2018 Crowdfunding Campaign helping us surpass our gaol of $8,000!
+Thanks to over 85 supporters who contributed over $8,700 during our A Climate to Thrive 2018 Crowdfunding Campaign helping us surpass our goal of $8,000!

 Get Involved!
 Join one of our ongoing projects to help create a positive future for MDI by helping us promote clean energy, improve efficiency, reinvent local food systems, develop climate-friendly transportation, move toward zero waste, and influence public policy.

-On April 25th, twenty-five owners & staff members of MDI restaurants, cafes, take-outs & catering companies came together with A Climate to Thrive (ACTT) at Havana.
-Our quest was to find effective, practical and economical ways to tackle the growing environmental and health crisis of single-use plastic waste.
+This April 25th, owners & staff members of MDI restaurants, cafes, take-outs & catering companies came together with A Climate to Thrive (ACTT) to find effective, practical and economical ways to tackle the growing environmental and health crisis of single-use plastic waste.

-We’ve developed a simple local pledge program about reducing plastic and styrofoam for the upcoming season.
+We’ve developed a local pledge program to reduce plastic and styrofoam for the upcoming season and get compostable products composted.
 Food businesses that commit to adopt at least 3 of the 6 sustainable practices in the pledge (as soon as old supplies run out) will get decals to display and will be listed in our publicity campaign.

 The pledge is open to any business on or around MDI that sells prepared food - including markets that sell food and/or drinks to go.
-To review or take the pledge, click here.
+To see or take the pledge, click here.

-We’re also working out group discounts on compostable products and industrial composting services.
+We’re working out group discounts for compostable products and for pick-up by the high-heat industrial composting services that plant-based compostable plastics require.

 Please consider joining us and help us spread the word!
 For more info, contact Jill Higgins, ACTT Co-Coordinator